|THE SHEEP SHED STUDIO

 that should be just superwash, we cannot guarantee it is all superwash.......some pure white, some creamy white.

-The workers at the mill see it a waste and sometimes the wool top and the superwash waste gets mixed, so test to
+The workers at the mill see it as waste product and sometimes the wool top and the superwash waste gets mixed, so

 The Superwash mill ends are often in colors.....very mixed, and fun to spin or blend.
 Some of the roving might be in